theclassicsponge/Discord_Bot/plan.md

 ### Commands
 - !help: Displays all the commands
 - !hellopablo: Pablo quacks at you
+- !deletepost(number of posts): deletes previous number of posts
 ### Admin?
 TBD
 ## Tech Stack: